Protecting NY Workers Since 1969

 Won't Social Security cover me if I become disabled?

 Social Security Disability Insurance (SSDI) has strict eligibility requirements and a 5-month waiting period.
-Only about 30% of initial applications are approved.
-Average SSDI benefits are around $1,500/month.
-Most people need private disability insurance to maintain their standard of living.
+A significant share of initial applications are denied, and benefits replace only a modest portion of most workers' earnings.
+Many people add private disability insurance to help maintain their standard of living.

 Can I get disability insurance if I'm self-employed?